 Soy and Dairy-free Substitutes for Dairy Products:

 Butter substitutes: unless you are allergic to dairy or avoiding casein, I recommend eating organic butter from grass-fed cows.
-If you can’t eat butter, you can make ghee.
-This has absolutely no milk protein in it and is suitable for a casein-free diet.
+If you can’t eat butter, you can make or buy ghee.
+Ghee has absolutely no milk protein in it and is suitable for a casein-free diet.
 I personally love using extra virgin coconut oil or coconut butter as butter substitutes.
 They taste great on toast and in cereal.
 For cooking and baking, you can use extra virgin coconut oil or cold pressed virgin olive oil.

-Milk: raw milk or raw milk kefir is best unless you can’t drink milk.
+Milk: Raw milk or raw milk kefir is best unless you can’t drink milk.
 Raw goat milk products including goat milk, goat yogurt and goat kefir are easier to digest than cow’s milk products but still contain some casien.